ArslanKamchybekov/raydar/README.md

 - **Get Alerts**
   Receive notifications when a match is found.
 Raydar will notify you when your lost item has been found.

+- **HeatMaps**
+  Visualize high-loss areas on campus, helping users check the most probable locations for their lost belongings.

 ## Tech Stack

 Raydar is built with a variety of cutting-edge technologies to ensure a seamless experience: